 NOTE 1: The source typically sets the ue-ConfigRelease to the release corresponding with the current dedicated radio configuration.
 The source may however also consider the common radio resource configuration e.g. in case interoperability problems would appear if the UE temporary continues extensions of this part of the configuration in a target PCell not supporting them.

-NOTE 2: The following table indicates per source RAT whether RAT capabilities are included or not .
+NOTE 2: The following table indicates per source RAT whether RAT capabilities are included or not when UE Radio Capability ID as specified in 23.502 [X] is not used for the UE.
+If UE Radio Capability ID is used for the UE, all UE radio access capabilities are optional for handover from E-UTRAN or NR.